danielty198/createProjectAutomation/README.md

-Hello
+Hello,
-i got bored so i decided im tired of writing the same code everytime again and again so i think what i can do about it and then i remmembered ! i know how to code!!!!
+I got bored, so I decided I’m tired of writing the same code over and over again.
+Then I thought about what I could do about it, and suddenly I remembered—I know how to code!

-why not spend 4 hours building somethin that would take me 5 minutes by hands?
+Why not spend 4 hours building something that would only take me 5 minutes to do by hand?

-so i went to my favorite indian worker (chatgpt) and told him to create me this app
+So, I went to my favorite Indian worker (ChatGPT) and told him to create this app for me.

-this was the prompt -
+This was the prompt:

 "
 create a nodejs script that creates 2 directories server - in the server it installs the modules - express, dotenv, mongoose,node-cron, cors, multer, axios